 Construction

-In order to construct the index, the theory presented above indicates that one needs data that reflect asset-based lending, asset prices, refinancing needs and debt burden.
-While the United States is, by far, the most data rich country, an index can also be constructed for France and the United Kingdom by using similar data or constructing proxies.
-The latter two countries do not provide as much data partly because it is not available and partly because some of the lending practices existing in the US are marginal or nonexistent in these countries.
-For example, revolving home equity lending was forbidden in France until very recently when Article 24 of the 2005 Confidence and Economic Modernization Act (Loi pour la Confiance et la Modernisation de l'Economie) allowed the government to reform mortgage lending in order to introduce revolving home equity lending and reverse mortgages.
+In order to construct the index, the theory presented above indicates that one needs data that reflect asset-based lending, asset prices, positing-making needs and debt burden.
+While the United States is the most data rich country, the paper also attempts to an index for France and the United Kingdom by using similar data or constructing proxies.
+The latter two countries do not provide as much data partly because it is not available, and partly because some of the lending practices existing in the US are marginal or nonexistent in these countries.
+For example, revolving home equity lending was forbidden in France until very recently when Article 24 of the 2005 Confidence and Economic Modernization Act (Loi pour la Confiance et la Modernisation de l’Economie) allowed the government to reform mortgage lending in order to introduce revolving home equity lending and reverse mortgages.
 These have become legal in March 2006 via ordinance 2006-346 but have been marginal since that time (Lamoussière-Pouvreau and Masset-Denèvre 2007).

 The index contains the following variables when available: home mortgage of households relative to GDP (L), home price index (P), mortgage-financial-obligation ratio or interest-obligation ratio (MOR), the proportion of home equity loans in all mortgages (HELOC), the cumulative value of home equity withdrawals (HEW), the proportion of cash-out refinance mortgage among refinance mortgages (COR), and the ratio of mortgage debt to monetary assets (MMR).
-The main idea behind the index is that the risk of debt deflation grows as a result of a combination of factors, namely rising debt burden, rising refinancing needs and rising asset-based lending.
+The main idea behind the index is that the risk of debt deflation grows as a result of a combination of factors, namely rising debt burden, rising position-making needs,and rising asset-based lending.
 The section focusing on the data analysis will expend on this idea.

 Once the needed variables are obtained, the next step is to assign a weight to each of them.
 Minsky’s framework gives us some clues about the ordinal importance of different variables to measure fragility, but does not provide any clue about their cardinal importance.
 In addition, the importance given to a variable should depend also on how well the data reflects refinancing needs and liquidation needs.
 This paper follows three approaches to set a weight structure.
 One structure gives the same weight to all the variables, another approach uses a statistical method, and a final approach relies on the author uses of Minsky’s theory and reliability of the data to set the weight.
 In this last approach, more weight is given to the debt-service ratio, liquidity ratio and refinancing needs (see annex 1 for the actual weight structures).

-Once the weights have been assigned, all variables are seasonally adjusted and the year 1996 is used as a base to calculate an index for all variables.
+All variables are seasonally adjusted and the year 1996 is used as a base to calculate an index for all variables.
 Each index is then combined to calculate an index of financial fragility attributing to each variable a weight wi:

 IHFUS = w1IL + w2IP + w3ICOR + w4IHELOC + w5IMMR + w6IMOR